johnpancoast/.idea/README.md

-# .idea/ reusable project files for intellij
+# .idea (reusable intellij project files)

-At the moment it just includes File templates for intellij idea (and possibly other intellij products).
+Project files for intellij IDEA (and possibly other intellij IDEs)

 Includes templates for

 * PHP

 ## Usage
-I use this as per-project settings in idea (there might be another way, default settings etc) but this works.
+I use file templates as per-project settings in idea (there might be another way, default settings etc) but this works.

 so for each project, do this...